-Count your blessings and put a smile on your face
+Count your blessings, put a smile on your face, and stop complaining.

 Originally appeared in “Letters” in Ami Magazine’s AmiLiving.